-RLC is primarily engaged in the business of selling, acquiring, developing, operating, leasing and disposing of real properties such as land, buildings, lifestyle centers, commercial centers and housing projects, hotels and other variants, industrial facilities and mixed-used property projects.
+The Company is a subsidiary of J.G.
+Summit Holdings, Inc. (JGSHI or the Parent Company).
 JGSHI is one of the country's largest conglomerates, with diverse interests in branded consumer foods, agro-industrial and commodity food products, petrochemicals, air transportation, real estate and financial services.
-Both the Parent Company and RLC are publicly listed in the Philippine Stock Exchange (PSE).
+The Parent Company is publicly listed in the Philippine Stock Exchange (PSE).

-The registered office and principal place of business of the Company is located at Brgy.
+The registered office address and principal place of business of the Company is located at Brgy.
 1 San Francisco, San Nicolas, Ilocos Norte.
-RLC's registered office is located at Level 2, Galleria Corporate Center, EDSA corner Ortigas Avenue, Quezon City, Metro Manila.
-The Parent Company's registered office is located at 43rd Floor, Robinsons-Equitable Tower, ADB Avenue corner Poveda Road, Pasig City.
+The Parent Company's registered office address is located at 43rd Floor, Robinsons Equitable Tower, ADB Avenue corner Poveda Road, Pasig City.